opennetworkinglab/ngsdn-tutorial/EXERCISE-4.md

-# Exercise4: Enabling link discovery via P4Runtime packet I/O
+# Exercise 4: Enabling link discovery via P4Runtime packet I/O

 In this exercise, you will be asked to integrate the ONOS built-in link discovery service with your P4 program.
 ONOS performs link discovery by using controller